skylerdee3/snn-fmnist/README.md

 # snn-fmnist

-Implement an Spiking Neural Network to classify images from Fashion-MNIST.
+Implement a Spiking Neural Network (Leaky Integrate-and-Fire) to classify images from Fashion-MNIST.